-1: Know Yourself Aristotle said, “Criticism is something you can avoid easily—by saying nothing, doing nothing and being nothing.”
+This is a reality issue.
 Early in my career, I wanted to make everybody happy.
-It took me a couple of years to realize that if I was going to lead, there would be tough decisions that were going to make some people upset.
+It took me a couple of years to realize that if I was going to lead, there would inevitably be tough decisions that were going to make some people upset.
 I asked myself: Do I want to make people happy or do I really want to lead?
 I understood clearly that I had to begin to know who I was.

 Over the years, people have tried to help me know myself.
 They often begin with the phrase, “I’m going to tell you something for your own good.”
-I’ve discovered that when they tell me something for my own good they never seem to have anything good to tell me!
-Yet, it’s these conversations that have helped me learn much about myself, including many weaknesses.
-I have realized that what I need to hear most is what I want to hear the least.
-And some of the best people who ever entered my life to teach me something were my critics, not my friends.
+I’ve discovered that when they tell me something for my own good, they never seem to have anything good to tell me!
+Yet, it’s these conversations that have helped me learn much about myself, including discovering many of my weaknesses.
+I have realized that what I need to hear most is often what I want to hear the least.
+Some of the best people who ever entered my life to teach me something were my critics, not my friends.

-Why was it given?
-Was it given to inflict a personal hurt or for my benefit?
+- Why was it given?
+Was it given to inflict personal hurt or for my benefit?

 Jonas Salk, who discovered the polio vaccine, had many critics in spite of his grand accomplishments.
 He once made this interesting observation: “People will tell you that you are wrong.
 Then they will tell you that you are right, but what you’re doing is really not important.
 Finally, they will admit that you are right and what you are doing is very important.
 But after all, they knew it all the time.”

-3: Accept Yourself I saved the following quote from “Dear Abby” a few years ago because I love her definition of maturity.
-She says, “Maturity is the ability to stick with the job until it’s finished, the ability to do the job without being supervised, the ability to carry money without spending it, and the ability to bear an injustice without wanting to get even.”
+This is a maturity issue.
+I saved the following quote from “Dear Abby” a few years ago because I love her definition of maturity.
+She says, “Maturity is: The ability to stick with the job until it’s finished.
+The ability to do the job without being supervised.
+The ability to carry money without spending it.
+And the ability to bear an injustice without wanting to get even.”

 Secure people know who they are.
 They know they make mistakes and have weaknesses, but they don’t have to lower themselves to the level of what is being said about them.
-Secure people don’t have to defend themselves.
-And those who have reached this fourth stage also find it easy to laugh at themselves.
+Secure people don’t have to defend themselves—instead, they find it easy to laugh at themselves.

-One of my favorite Chinese proverbs says, “Blessed are those who can laugh at themselves.
+One of my favorite quotes is, “Blessed are those who can laugh at themselves.
 They shall never cease to be entertained.”
-For years, I have laughed at myself because I’ve done some very foolish things.
+For years, I have laughed at myself for the foolish things I have done over the course of my life.
 I even learned to laugh about a heart attack I had 10 years ago.

-During my recovery time, I decided I would spend a day reflecting on what would’ve happened if I had died.
+During my recovery, I decided I would spend a day reflecting on what would have happened if I had died.
 What would my funeral service be like?
 How many people would show up?
 As everyone knows, the size of the crowd the day they bury you will be dependent on the weather.
 Next, what do they do after they put you in the ground?
 Yes, 30 minutes after you are buried, the biggest question on the minds of your family and friends is how to get to the community center the fastest to make sure they get some potato salad.